DOdrums/PortfolioProjectFour/README.md

 ![user dashboard cancel modal](static/images/dashboard-cancel.png)

-The other button present in the appointment accordions is an 'Change date' button.
+The other button present in the appointment accordions is a 'Change date' button.
 This button will allow the user to change the date of the appointment.
-After the clicking the button, they will be redirected to a page similar to the booking page, except the treatment is pre-selected.
-Furthermore, the only thing they can change if the date.
+After clicking the button, they will be redirected to a page similar to the booking page, except the treatment is pre-selected.
+Furthermore, the only thing they can change is the date.

 ![user dashboard edit](static/images/dashboard-edit.png)